NREL/marbles/Docs/sphinx/VandV.rst

 Viscosity verification
 ----------------------

-This test case demonstrates MARBLES ability to maintain the correct viscosity over a wide range of temepratures.
+This test case demonstrates MARBLES ability to maintain the correct viscosity over a wide range of temperatures.
 Viscosity is computed from the simulation by tracking the maximum of velocity over time arising from an initial condition consisting of a sinusoidal velocity perturbation.
-The temeprature is not restricted to 1/3, but it can be set to any value less than or equal to 1/3.
+The temperature is not restricted to 1/3, but it can be set to any value less than or equal to 1/3.
 This feature has been enabled by incorporating product-form of the equilibrium distribition which improves stability due to maximisation of the entropy and the incorporation of an extended lattice Boltzmann approach which adds a non-local correction term to the pressure tensor to correct the insufficient